-Black-eyed Susans are easy to grow and require virtually zero care, making them a popular choice for gardeners of all levels.
+Black-eyed Susans are easy to grow and require virtually zero care, aside from cutting them back at the end of the season.

 Wild indigo (Baptisia australis) is a beautiful, long-lived perennial plant that is native to North America.
 It is a member of the pea family and produces showy blue-purple flowers in early summer, which are a magnet for pollinators such as bees and butterflies.
 The plant is also known for its striking blue-green foliage, which adds texture and interest to garden beds.

 New Jersey tea is a small, deciduous summer shrub that is native to North America.
 It gets its name from the use of its leaves as a substitute for tea during colonial times.
 With its delicate white flowers and attractive foliage, this plant is a popular choice for native gardens and landscaping projects.